-What is Clinical Anxiety?
+What is clinical anxiety?

 When we discuss anxiety, we are usually referring to fear and worry.
 You can also experience physical symptoms including dry mouth, sweating, and nausea.
 But there is a large difference between being anxious and being diagnosed with an anxiety disorder.
 We all have some anxiety; we are hard-wired to experience a fight or flight response under stress.

 Types of Anxiety Disorders

 You may not realize that anxiety comes in different forms.
-The following are common anxiety disorders:

-Panic Disorder: Have you ever felt like you were having a heart attack but you weren’t?
+- Panic Disorder: Have you ever felt like you were having a heart attack but you weren’t?
 You may have been having a panic attack.
 Someone who suffers from panic disorder has anxiety attacks characterized by heart palpitations, dizziness, and sweating.
 They seemingly come out of nowhere and are very scary.
 And the panic attacks themselves are only part of the problem.
 People with panic disorder spend a significant amount of time worrying about having another panic attack.

-Specific Phobias: Phobias are irrational fears of a specific situation or object.
+- Specific Phobias: Phobias are irrational fears of a specific situation or object.
 Common ones are fears of heights, flying, and spiders.
 Panic attacks are common symptoms when people are confronted with a phobic stimulus.
 People with phobias tend to avoid those stimuli whenever possible.

 - Agoraphobia: People with agoraphobia have an intense fear of being overwhelmed in public.
 This may include being in a crowd of people or an enclosed space.
 For more severe cases, they may fear being in any place outside of the home.
 As a result, some people with agoraphobia won’t leave their homes.

 - Social Anxiety: Many people are uncomfortable in social situations.
 People with social anxiety disorder, though, will avoid social gatherings at any cost.
 Their worry and self-consciousness when around other people are almost crippling.

-Separation Anxiety Disorder: Separation anxiety is usually a disorder of childhood but it can be present in adulthood as well.
+- Separation Anxiety Disorder: Separation anxiety is usually a disorder of childhood but it can be present in adulthood as well.
 People with separation anxiety are distressed about separation—or the thought of impending separation—from a caretaker or home environment.
 Along with anxiety, they may also experience body aches and nightmares.
 People with separation anxiety may refuse to leave their homes because they fear something bad might happen to their caretakers while they are gone.

 Just a quick note.
 A lot of people believe that Obsessive-Compulsive Disorder (OCD) and Post Traumatic Stress Disorder (PTSD) are anxiety disorders.
 Although they are comparable in that they involve fear and worry and certain similar physical symptoms, they are not considered anxiety disorders.
 This is made even more confusing due to the fact that they used to be categorized as anxiety disorders but they now have separate categories in the most recent Diagnostic and Statistical Manual of Psychiatric Disorders (DSM-5).
 Having said that, CBT is the treatment of choice for OCD and PTSD, as well as anxiety.